zigomir/rubber_ring/README.md

 - Extract to Rails Engine (+ ruby gem:)
 - generator for new pages

+## Bugs or edge cases

+Paragraphs should not be multiline.

 ## Usage

 Generate site controller.
 (TODO generator)